If You Asked Me To: Music video

-The accompanying music video for the song was directed by Dominic Orlando and filmed in Chatsworth and Hollywood, Los Angeles.
+The accompanying music video for "If You Asked Me To" was directed by Dominic Orlando and filmed in Chatsworth and Hollywood, Los Angeles.
 It was released in April 1992 and included later on Dion's 2001 DVD video collection All the Way… A Decade of Song & Video.

 In the video, Dion performs the song in a manor.
 In the beginning she is sitting alone in a room, by a large window.
 A scene shows a hand stroking her cheek.
 In other scenes she is dressed in a white dress and surrounded by mirrors.
 Some outdoor scenes also shows Dion, as she walks outside the house.
 When the video ends, a man holds her around where she sits in her room.

 Accolades

 In 1993, "If You Asked Me To" won an ASCAP Pop Award for most performed song in the United States.
-It was also nominated for the Billboard Music Award for Hot Adult Contemporary Single of the Year and Juno Award for Single of the Year (the latter was won by Dion's "Beauty and the Beast").
+It was also nominated for the Billboard Music Award for Hot Adult Contemporary Single of the Year and Juno Award for Single of the Year (the latter was won by Dion and Bryson's "Beauty and the Beast" at the Juno Awards of 1993).
 About.com placed the song at number one in their ranking of "Top 10 Celine Dion Songs" in 2017, describing it as a "big midtempo ballad".